 A Discussion of the Support Networks that surround bereaved mothers and Best “Care Practices” that aim to strengthen these networks and provide support for the caregivers themselves.

 An Exploration of the Healing Power of Ritual.
 We delve into this broad topic by examining the power of everyday rituals to aid in processing grief and in maintaining connection with loved ones who have died.
-Additionally, we will look at examples of more formalized rituals that accompany death and grief in some religious contexts.
+We will explore rituals for death, grief, and remembrance.

 Who Should Take This Training?